Grand Rapids Truck Accident Lawyer

 US-131, I-96, M-6, and the Roads That Put Grand Rapids Residents at Risk

 Truck accident risk is concentrated on specific roads.
-In Grand Rapids and Kent County, three major corridors and a network of commercial surface roads carry the freight that powers the local economy — and the danger that comes with it.
-The list below groups each corridor in one place so the page stays easy to scan while still naming the roads and landmarks that matter to your claim.
+In Grand Rapids and Kent County, three major corridors and a network of commercial surface roads carry the freight that powers the local economy, along with the danger that comes with it.

-M-6 (South Beltline) — Built to move freight around the southern edge without routing it through surface streets; it concentrated enormous commercial volume through Grandville, Wyoming, Byron Center, and Caledonia.
-Meijer distribution traffic, SpartanNash freight, construction equipment, and tankers share M-6 with families.
-Crashes often happen at interchange ramps (speed differentials and blind spots) and in winter, when braking distance on heavy vehicles is already stretched.
+M-6, the South Beltline, was built to move freight around the southern edge of Grand Rapids without routing it through the city's surface roads.
+It is a success by that measure, and it has concentrated an enormous volume of commercial truck traffic onto a single corridor running through Grandville, Wyoming, Byron Center, and Caledonia.
+Meijer distribution vehicles, SpartanNash freight, construction equipment, and fuel tankers all share M-6 with commuters and families.

 What Causes Most Truck Accidents in Grand Rapids and Kent County?

-The crashes we investigate do not happen without cause.
-They happen because a carrier made a decision: to keep a fatigued driver on the road, to defer a brake inspection, or to push a schedule federal law does not allow.
+The crashes we investigate in Kent County do not happen without cause.
+They happen because a carrier made a decision: to keep a fatigued driver on the road, to defer a brake inspection, to push a schedule that federal law says cannot be pushed.
 Every preventable crash is the result of a preventable choice.
+Here are the most common ones we see.

 The Trucking Industry's Playbook: What Happens in the First 24 Hours

-Major carriers and their insurers have handled thousands of claims.
-In the hours after a serious crash — while you are in the ER — their system is already running.
-That is why timing matters: evidence has a shelf life, and the other side is counting on delay.
+Major carriers and their insurers have handled thousands of accident claims.
+They have a system.
+In the hours after a serious crash, while you are in the emergency room, your family is driving to the hospital, and you are trying to make sense of what just happened, the system is already running.

 The carrier's first 24 hours

-Black box and ELD data secured on their side, controlled by their legal team
+- Black box and ELD data secured in their possession, controlled by their legal team

-Early outreach to you or your family — a calculated move
+- Outreach to you or your family before you have representation: a calculated move

 Our first 24 hours — when you call